Updated: April 2026

 Related read: $4M seed round for a prospecting automation platform: Case study

-What is Series A funding for startups
+What is Series A funding for startups?

 Series A funding comes next after seed, typically from VCs or previous investors, to help scale a startup that’s already proven its product–market fit.